Care for your tree and improve curb appeal!

 Usually a large tree growing near a structure in an urban environment will require a little crown reduction, one or two lower limbs and some deadwood removed, and some interior trimming to bring out the form of the tree to its advantage.
 Every situation is different so consult your arborist at Boutte Tree for a free consultation.

-The following are a few of the different types of trimming practiced worldwide, followed by Boutte Tree’s guide to tree trimming.
-Please contact us for a free quote on work in the Atlanta area.
+Following are a few of the different types of trimming practiced worldwide, that are followed by Boutte Tree.
+Please contact us for a free quote on trimming work in the Atlanta area.

 This is the easiest way to trim a tree, and it is completely appropriate as long as one understands the goals of this type of pruning.
 For trees that are very apical this causes the tree to grow taller and keeps the crown at the top of the tree.
 As the tree matures, it will have a tall straight trunk clear of branches for many feet below the crown, like a forest tree.
 This is of course very important on timberland where the trees must be straight and clear to be valuable, but it’s not always recommended for trees close to houses because without the protection of many similar trees nearby, a tall tree with its crown at the very top is susceptible to being blown over by the wind.
 Still, this is a good way to let light into a yard in certain situations, or allow trucks to pass under a tree, etc.

 Crown reduction is a unique type of trimming recommended for trees with uneven canopies, especially where there are structures beneath the tree.
 Crown reduction is the thinning of the ends of various limbs or central stems for the purpose of lightening a certain part of a tree or the entire canopy.
 It lowers the risk trees falling over in storms and limbs breaking in high winds or high load conditions.